StefanoChiodino/i-dont-want-to-be-recruited-thank-you-very-much/README.md

 # I don't want to be recruited thank you very much

 This repository aims at catching recruiters communication.
-You can the mark it as spam, delete it, label it, or whatever else you prefer.
+You can then mark it as spam, delete it, label it, or whatever else you prefer.

 # What does it do?